If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 5. Barbell Zercher Squat

-It also engages the core and other muscles of your body, such as the biceps and forearms, because of the placement of the barbell.
+It also engages the core and other muscles, including the biceps and forearms (because of the placement of the barbell).

 It is not as good as front or back squats, but it is worth including in your barbell quad workout for building solid legs.

-You can do the Zercher squat as a warm-up exercise before you perform heavy back squats.
+You can do the Zercher squat as a warm-up exercise before you do heavy back squats.

 - Put the appropriate weight into the bar and place the middle of it in the crook of your elbows.
 You can use a thick pad under the bar for support.